§4. Jurisdiction, duties, and powers of the secretary; rules and regulations

 provision of law, particularly Subsections D, E, F, G, and H of this Section.

-K. The commissioner shall not authorize or issue any permit which allows the use
+K. The secretary shall not authorize or issue any permit which allows the use or

-or withdrawal of three million gallons or more of ground water per day from the Chicot
+withdrawal of three million gallons or more of ground water per day from the Chicot aquifer

-aquifer that shall be injected into the subsurface in a parish whose population is more than
+that shall be injected into the subsurface in a parish whose population is more than seventy

-L.(1) The commissioner shall make, after notice and hearings as provided in this
+L.(1) The secretary shall make, after notice and hearings as provided in this Chapter,

-Chapter, any reasonable rules, regulations, and orders that are necessary to require the
+any reasonable rules, regulations, and orders that are necessary to require the operator of a

-operator of a well, which utilizes the application of fluids with force or pressure in order to
+well, which utilizes the application of fluids with force or pressure in order to create artificial

-create artificial fractures in the formation for the purpose of improving the capacity to
+fractures in the formation for the purpose of improving the capacity to produce hydrocarbons,

-produce hydrocarbons, to report no later than twenty days following the completion of
+to report no later than twenty days following the completion of hydraulic fracturing

-hydraulic fracturing stimulation operations and in a manner determined by the commissioner
+stimulation operations and in a manner determined by the secretary the following:

 (a) The type and volume of the hydraulic fracturing fluid.